pnalaba/DeployDemo/README.md

 There is a http path to stop the metrics from being calculated.

 Sample command line -
+To build :
+from top-level directory (directory where this readme file is present), sbt package assemblyPackageDependecy

 To run in yarn mode
-spark-submit --master yarn target/scala-2.11/streamdemo-assembly-0.1.jar -y
+spark-submit --master yarn --jars target/scala-2.11/streamdemo-assembly-0.1-deps.ja target/scala-2.11/streamdemo_2.11-0.1.jar -y

-To run in standalone spark mode spark-submit --master local[\*] target/scala-2.11/streamdemo-assembly-0.1.jar -s
+To run in standalone spark mode spark-submit --master local[*] --jars target/scala-2.11/streamdemo-assembly-0.1-deps.ja target/scala-2.11/streamdemo_2.11-0.1.jar -s

-To specify port number to use for the http server spark-submit --master yarn target/scala-2.11/streamdemo-assembly-0.1.jar -y -p 9802
+To specify port number to use for the http server spark-submit --master yarn --jars target/scala-2.11/streamdemo-assembly-0.1-deps.ja target/scala-2.11/streamdemo_2.11-0.1.jar -y -p 9808

 Once server is running, http post requests can be made from a different terminal.
 Sample commands -